The Miracle (album): "The Invisible Man"

 "The Invisible Man" is Taylor's first song on the album.
 The lyrical idea came from a book he was reading.
 May and Taylor commented (Queen for an Hour interview, 1989) that Taylor wrote part of the song in the bath (similarly to what happened with Mercury and "Crazy Little Thing Called Love" ten years before).
-Each of the four band members are name-checked in the vocals by Freddie throughout the course of the song: "Freddie Mercury" right before the first verse begins (done by Roger Taylor), "John Deacon" after the first verse, "Brian May" (said twice) before his guitar solo, and "Roger Taylor" (with the initial "r" rolled by Mercury to sound like a drum roll) after the final chorus; Taylor "answers" with a drum fill.
+Each of the four band members are name-checked in the vocals by Mercury throughout the course of the song: "Freddie Mercury" right before the first verse begins (done by Taylor), "John Deacon" after the first verse, "Brian May" (said twice) before his guitar solo, and "Roger Taylor" (with the initial "r" rolled by Mercury to sound like a drum roll) after the final chorus; Taylor "answers" with a drum fill.
 The demo version contains a completely different middle-eight with Mercury singing alternate lyrics in the style of Elvis Presley.
 The whispered parts of the chorus are sung by Taylor.